-- 32 The above investigations have highlighted the - 33 considerable under-reporting of injuries to vulnerable - 34 transport users in Auckland and nationally, particularly - 35 for incidents not involving a motor vehicle.
-It is likely - 36 that commonly used transport data sources such as CAS - 37 under-estimate the true scale of harm occurring to our - 38 least protected users, both from motor vehicles and from - 39 hazards in the surrounding transport corridor - 40 environment.
+The above investigations have highlighted the considerable under-reporting of injuries to vulnerable transport users in Auckland and nationally, particularly for incidents not involving a motor vehicle.
+It is likely that commonly used transport data sources such as CAS under-estimate the true scale of harm occurring to our least protected users, both from motor vehicles and from hazards in the surrounding transport corridor environment.

-41 Some suggestions are proposed as a way forward when 42 assessing transport harm in the future in New Zealand 43 and potentially elsewhere:
+Some suggestions are proposed by the authors as a way forward when assessing transport harm in the future in New Zealand and potentially elsewhere:

-- 44 1.
-Make further improvements to the CAS database 100 (and associated Traffic Crash Report forms) to 45 46 recognise the different and new alternative transport 101 47 devices in the system so that they are not coded as 102 48 pedestrians, other, null etc and to recognise 103 49 motorcycle riders and cyclists as specific entities 104 50 and not as "drivers".
-Further changes also to the 105 51 CAS reporting processes particularly in terms of 106 52 data that is made available about non-vehicle 107 - 53 participants such as pedestrians. - 54 2.
-Continue to link information from different 55 agencies (Waka Kotahi, MoT, ACC, MoH) to 56 provide an accurate picture of road trauma in New

-Zealand for all modes of transport.
-Transport agencies should work with the ACC and MoH to standardise entries to make analysis of transport harm events using their databases more efficient.

-- 3. Encourage MoH to collect location data (i.e. where an incident occurred) as a field to allow data to be used to identify localised transport issues that can be addressed. - 4.
-Further work is recommended with ACC to make better use of the existing data and to also investigate options for making captured data even more useful (including standardised use of free-text fields).
-The ability to identify suitable injury data that could help properly quantify minor injuries is also recommended. - 5.
-Waka Kotahi should consider the safety role of footpath maintenance, and relative risk metrics from Census/MoH data when allocating funding for this work across roading authorities.
-Consider targeted investment of footpath maintenance in areas identified as high priority or where pedestrian injury density is already high. - 6.
-Agree on consistent categorising of "wheeled transport devices" of all types, including clear categorising of "scooters" of all types to differentiate between powered and non-powered scooters, moped style scooters and mobility scooters. - 7.
-Reporting to key decision-makers regarding road safety should provide specific metrics for walking, cycling, motorcycling and other small transport devices.
+- Make further improvements to the CAS database (and associated Traffic Crash Report forms) to recognise the different and new alternative transport devices in the system so that they are not coded as pedestrians, other, null, etc, and to recognise motorcycle riders and cyclists as specific entities and not as "drivers".
+Further changes should also be made to the CAS reporting processes, particularly in terms of data that is made available about non-vehicle participants such as pedestrians. - Continue to link information from different agencies (Waka Kotahi, MoT, ACC, MoH) to provide an accurate picture of road trauma in New Zealand for all modes of transport.
+Transport agencies should work with the ACC and MoH to standardise entries to make analysis of transport harm events using their databases more efficient. - Encourage MoH to collect location data (i.e. where an incident occurred) as a field to allow data to be used to identify localised transport issues that can be addressed. - Further work is recommended with ACC to make better use of the existing data and to also investigate options for making captured data even more useful (including standardised use of free-text fields).
+The ability to identify suitable injury data that could help properly quantify minor injuries is also recommended. - Waka Kotahi should consider the safety role of footpath maintenance, and relative risk metrics from Census/MoH data when allocating funding for this work across RCAs.
+Consider targeted investment of footpath maintenance in areas identified as high priority or where pedestrian injury density is already high. - Agree on consistent categorising of "wheeled transport devices" of all types, including clear categorising of "scooters" of all types to differentiate between powered and non-powered scooters, moped style scooters and mobility scooters. - Reporting to key decision-makers regarding road safety should provide specific metrics for walking, cycling, motorcycling and other small transport devices, including usage and incidents not involving motor vehicles.
 Roading authorities should look to use specific scaling factors to estimate likely true DSI numbers (including user-only injuries) based on reported CAS numbers.
-Also identify slips, trips and falls through data sources such as Council Customer Response Management databases.
+They should also identify slips, trips and falls through data sources such as Council Customer Response Management databases.